Licenses, Permits & Quota HuntsNOTE: Annual License are valid March 1 - the last day of February unless otherwise noted.

 The Lifetime Sportsman License cannot be purchased at the online license center at this time.

-Send questions and requests for more information to email@example.com.
+Send questions and requests for more information to firstname.lastname@example.org.
+Please DO NOT EMAIL the filled in application.

 A guide is any individual who accepts compensation for providing assistance to another in any act of hunting, fishing and/or trapping and shall be required to possess a guide license in addition to any other required licenses.